PrestaShop/prestashop.github.io/content/news/posts/2024/Second-PrestaShop-Developer-Conference-Participate-as-Speaker.md

 **To submit your presentation, fill out the [submission form](https://forms.gle/nBrP7Y1uYa5ZtE3z8).
 The deadline for submission is September 9, 2024.**

 Join us on November 6, 2024, for a day of knowledge-sharing, networking, and inspiration.
 During the event, elevate your skills and contribute to the PrestaShop community.

+**Important note:**

+This article has been updated on August 14th of 2024, to precise the location of the event.